 Which AI Model Should You Use?
 The Complete 2026 Guide

 TL;DR: Use Claude for writing and coding.
 Use ChatGPT for general tasks and quick work.
 Use Perplexity for research with sources.
 Use Gemini for Google integration and large documents.
 Use DeepSeek if you need free.
-Use Perspective AI if you need all of them.
+Every one of those is a separate subscription; Perspective AI is the one that is not, carrying all of them in one subscription at $14.99/mo.

 Key Takeaways

 There is no single best AI model.
-The right answer depends entirely on what you are trying to do.
+The right answer depends entirely on what you are trying to do, and the task-by-task version of that is which model for which task.
 Claude dominates writing and coding.
 ChatGPT is the most versatile all-rounder.
 Perplexity is unbeatable for cited research.
 Gemini excels with large documents and Google integration.
 This guide gives you a definitive recommendation for every major task category so you can stop guessing and start using the right tool for each job.
+Read the recommendations as a shopping list and you will end up comparing four $20 subscriptions; read them as a routing table and the practical question becomes which one subscription consolidates all four families so you can switch between them per task rather than paying four vendors to keep them apart.

 Decision Matrix: Best AI Model by Task